 Wind energy is one of the safest energy technologies, with several built-in safety features.

 "They also require minimal maintenance, and the reliability of wind turbines, measured in terms of availability to make electricity when the wind is blowing, is better than 98 percent."
 (Source: Paul Gipe, Wind Power Comes of Age, 1996)

 Are wind turbines noisy?

 Wind turbines have moving parts, but the sound they make is virtually undetectable from a distance.
 You would have little difficulty conversing right beneath one.

-NextEra Energy Canada takes two primary steps to assure minimal sound impact on neighbours.
+NextEra Energy Canada takes two primary steps to assure minimal sound impact on neighbors.
 First, wind turbine manufacturers guarantee that turbine sound levels will fall below set sound level restrictions, minimizing sound reaching adjacent homes.
 Second, sound from a wind turbine diminishes over distance, so in Ontario for instance, we are careful to meet or exceed the 550 metre separation distance between wind turbines and homes.
-The Ontario Ministry of Environment’s Sound Guidelines for rural areas establish maximum permissible sound levels at residences of 40 decibels, which is consistent with the standards set by the United States Environmental Protection Agency.
+The Ontario Ministry of Environment's Sound Guidelines for rural areas establish maximum permissible sound levels at residences of 40 decibels, which is consistent with the standards set by the United States Environmental Protection Agency.